 This month we announced a very exciting partnership with Canonical, the makers of Ubuntu.
-One key element in this partnership is the introduction of full CloudInit support between the CloudSigma cloud and Ubuntu.
+Above all, the main element in this partnership is the introduction of full CloudInit support between the CloudSigma cloud and Ubuntu.

 An introduction to CloudInit

 If you’re not familiar with CloudInit, it is the industry standard for bootstrapping cloud servers.
-Using a simple DSL, it is possible to easily perform tasks on first boot.
+To clarify, if you are using a simple DSL it is possible to easily perform tasks on first boot.
 It is also worth pointing out that CloudInit isn’t limited to Ubuntu.
 Today you’ll find CloudInit support in most modern Linux distributions (but the supported clouds will vary).

 Before we get started with CloudInit, it is important to understand where CloudInit fits into the provisioning ecosystem.
 While it is possible to run CloudInit as a stand-alone provisioning system, it is far more common to use it in conjunction with another provisioning system, like Ansible, Chef, Puppet or Salt.
 In that case, you would simply use CloudInit to bring your new server to a state where the provisioning system can take over.
 Personally, I often use CloudInit in combination with Ansible.

 Using CloudInit on CloudSigma is very straightforward.